-If you receive a passing score on your NCLEX-PN examination, you will be eligible to apply for a vocational nursing license from Alaska's Board of Nursing and begin seeking employment.
+If you receive a passing score on your NCLEX-PN examination, you will be licensed as a vocational nurse by Alaska's Board of Nursing and can begin seeking employment in the state.